jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

   self export
       Returns a string that can be evaluated to have Valet functions in bash. self extend
-      Extends Valet by downloading a new application or library in the user directory. self mock1
+      Extends Valet by creating or downloading a new extension in the user directory. self mock1
       A command that only for testing valet core functions. self mock2